 - $15,000 property damage coverage per accident

 We worked with Quadrant Information Services to provide data on auto insurance rates by company and credit score.
-Quadrant makes this information available using rate data insurers are required to file with state Departments of Insurance.
+Quadrant makes this information available using rate data that insurers are required to file with the state Department of Insurance.
 Rates are based on sample profiles created by Reviews.com for comparative purposes.

 What are the average auto insurance rates in Maryland?

 The average cost of car insurance in Maryland is about $1,256.
 The premiums in Maryland are higher than the national average of $1,134.

 What are the minimum requirements for car insurance in Maryland?